-This SSA is revised in July 2015.
-SSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information gives rise to conforming amendments in this SSA in November 2015.
-This SSA is effective for audits of financial statements for periods ending on or after 15 December 2016.
+This SSA was revised in July 2015.
+SSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information gave rise to conforming amendments in this SSA in November 2015.
+This SSA is effective for audits of financial statements for periods ended on or after 15 December 2016.